SEARCHING YOUR FAMILY'S PAST

 CEMETERIES

 Don't neglect cemeteries.
 If you know where your ancestor was buried, take the time to visit the cemetery.
 You can derive useful information by observing the names on nearby stones.
 Families tend to occupy the same sections of the cemetery.
-While the website does not have listings of names found in cemeteries, most of the graveyards in Jefferson County have volunteers willing to look up the name, if you know in which town your ancestor is buried.
-Ellen and John Bartlett, the Gravestone Scribes, are most gracious about sharing their knowledge of many cemeteries in the county.
-They have researched ALL the cemeteries in the towns of Alexandria, Antwerp, Brownville, Cape Vincent, Clayton, Hounsfield, Leray, Lyme, Orleans, Pamelia, Rutland, and Theresa.
-They are constantly working on new townships, and publish their findings.
-See LOOK UP page.
+While the website does not have listings of names found in all cemeteries, most of the graveyards in Jefferson County have volunteers willing to look up the name, if you know in which town your ancestor is buried.

 WATERTOWN CEMETERIES